oliverripps/8BallPool/README.md

 Thursday May 16
   -Got our prototype approved and Oliver began just messing around adding the framework and background images.
 Not much progress made(night before AP), but a little experimentation at the start.

+Friday May 17th - Sunday May  19th
+  -